 Role of Water in the Human Body

-The role of water in the human body mimics its role in nature, with its primary contributions being cleaning, transportation, and conduction:
+The role of water in the human body is the same as its role in nature—primarily being cleaning, transportation, and conduction:

-Water washing in and out of cell walls pulls out wastes and puts in nutrients, keeping cells healthy and clean.
+Water washing in and out of cell walls puts in nutrients and pulls out wastes, thereby keeping cells healthy and clean.

-Water moves all kinds of nutrients, carriers, warriors, and wastes throughout the body.
-Water plus its carriers is called blood.
+Water transports all kinds of nutrients, carriers, warriors, and wastes throughout the body.
+Water plus these elements is called blood.

-Electrical messages, by which our body communicates with itself, are conducted through the medium of water, which enhances the capacity of the nerves that send them.
+Electrical messages, by which our body communicates with itself, are conducted through the medium of water, which (among other things) cushions and protects the nerves, so they don't short-circuit.
 This is why the brain contains so much water (77%).

 Water also keeps our bodies plump and well lubricated.
 People with too much water bloat up (edema).
 People with too little grow thin and wrinkled (dehydration).
 Both conditions either affect or are caused by unhealthy kidneys.